mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

             if isButtonVisible {
                 Button(action: {}) {
                     Text("Hidden Button")
-                }.animation(.basic())
+                }.animation(.easeInOut)
             }
         }
     }
 }
 ```

 In the code sample above, we achieve the same animation by simply adding animation modifier.
-We use basic animation, but you can pass custom animation properties.
+We use *easeInOut* animation, but you can pass custom animation properties.

 Sometimes we have a situation where multiple views depend on some state, and we want to animate all depending view changes together.
 For this case, we have animatable bindings.